ondat/terraform-eksblueprints-ondat-addon/blueprints/getting-started/README.md

 ### Uninstall

-1. To uninstall, destroy with Terraform - note that this will **delete all data**.
+1. To uninstall, destroy with Terraform - note that this will **permanently delete the cluster and all data**.

 ```shell
 terraform destroy
 ```

+1. If you have been running the cluster for longer than 24 hours, you may also want to login via the AWS console or CLI and manually delete any remaining EBS snapshots.

 ## Operations